datonic/datadex/README.md

 <br>

-Datadex is a platform where people collaborate on Open Data using modern and open source tools and frameworks.
+Open and local friendly data platform to make Open Data collaboration easier using modular tools and frameworks.

 ### 💡 Principles